 - Your representative in Congress (in U.S.)

 You can always, of course, find all kinds of pen pal groups on Facebook for all kinds of interests.
 There’s religious pen pals, crafty pen pals, political pen pals, and tons more.
 Just search and I bet you will find something that piques your interest.

 Write to Me!

 And don’t forget me!
 I’d love to receive your letters and cards!
 I might not be able to respond to all the letters I get, but I definitely read them all and appreciate them dearly.

 P.O.
 Box 463

 Champaign, IL 61824

-As a bonus tip, keep all your addresses in an Excel file.
+As a bonus tip, I’d suggest you keep all your addresses in an Excel file or a separate address book.
 I actually don’t keep these in my bullet journal because the information is sensitive and bulky.
 It’s easier to save and use in a digital format.

 Now It’s Time to Get Started

 Recite the pledge, gather some addresses, and get started!
 Bring this lost art back to life and see how wonderful it can be.
 Who knows?
-You might make a lifelong friend through pen and paper, or rekindle and old friendship.
-Pick up your pen and find out!
+You might make a lifelong friend through pen and paper, or rekindle an old friendship.
+You might even be inspired to keep it going well past February and build better connections with your fellow human beings!
+The only way to know is to pick up your pen and find out.